jxtngx/NeMo-lab/README.md

 id1(data processing) --> id2(model development) --> id3(model deployment)
 ```

+NeMo Lab currently focuses on tutorials for language models; and will expand into NeMo audio, vision, and multimodal capabilities when appropriate.

 ## Data Processing

-We will use a dataset presecribed in the NeMo tutorials for fine-tuning.
-The dataset will be processed according to the procedure shown in any complementary script or recipe that accompanies that dataset.
+Data processing is task dependent, relative to pretraining or finetuning.
+When pretraining, we will use Hugging Face's [cosmopedia](https://huggingface.co/datasets/HuggingFaceTB/cosmopedia) dataset.
+When finetuning, we will use NeMo's default dataset – `SquadDataModule` – a variant of the [Stanford QA dataset](https://huggingface.co/datasets/nvidia/ChatQA-Training-Data/viewer/squad2.0).

 > [!NOTE]
 > Refer to the [data processing tutorial](./docs/tutorials/1-data-processing.md) for a detailed walk-through

 ## Model Development

-We will use NeMo to tune a Llama variant on the fine-tuning dataset.
+We will use NeMo to train Nemotron 3 4B on the cosmopedia dataset, and tune a Llama variant on the SQuAD dataset.

 > [!NOTE]
 > Refer to the [model development tutorial](./docs/tutorials/2-model-development.md) for a detailed walk-through